Manvee-Yadav/Personal-NoteKeeper/README.md

 # 📝 Personal NoteKeeper: The AI-Powered Study Assistant ✨

 ## Overview
-**Personal NoteKeeper** is a secure, full-stack web application designed to help students and professionals manage their study notes effectively while leveraging Generative AI to accelerate learning.
-Beyond simple note-taking, it features a custom AI Chatbot that can summarize notes, explain complex concepts, and generate quizzes based solely on the user's saved content.
+**Personal NoteKeeper** is a secure, full-stack web application designed to help students and professionals manage their study notes efficiently while leveraging Generative AI to enhance learning.
+Beyond simple note-taking, it features a custom AI Chatbot that can summarize notes, explain complex concepts, and generate quizzes based only on the user's saved content.

+Additionally, the app includes an interactive Flashcards module, allowing users to review content in a spaced repetition format — showing the content when clicked and moving to the next flashcard on demand.
+This project demonstrates full-stack development with the MERN stack and integration of third-party APIs like the Google Gemini API for AI-powered features.

 This project uses the **MERN stack** (MongoDB, Express, React, Node.js) and demonstrates integrating third-party APIs (like Google Gemini) into a user authentication system.